arpcard/rgi/README.rst

 Install `docker <https://docs.docker.com/get-docker/>`_ on your system if not already available

-- Pull the Docker container from dockerhub (built from Dockerfile in repository) or biocontainers (built from conda package).
+- Pull the Docker container from dockerhub (built from Dockerfile in repository) or biocontainers (built from Conda package).

     .. code-block:: sh